Writing your personal statement is perhaps the most difficult and time-consuming part of applying to university.

 A great way to do this is to pick out some areas within the subject that particularly interest you.
 If you’re applying for a degree in Philosophy, are you interested in historical or contemporary philosophy?
 Are you interested in ethics or metaphysics?
 Both?

 Point out that the course you’re applying for will allow you to explore these interests further.
-Moreover, many courses are joint honors.
+Moreover, many courses are joint honours.
 This means that you study more than one subject at a time.
 In these cases, it’s worthwhile pointing out why you would like to study these subjects together and how they interact.

 It’s also important to make sure that you give each subject its fair share of the personal statement.
 An application to study French and Russian which hardly mentions Russian will likely raise some eyebrows!